Crock Pot country style ribs, commonly known as pork shoulder ribs (boneless), are easy and delicious to make, especially if you have a slow cooker.

 What really REALLY matter is that whatever rub you’re using, you like the taste.

 Pretty danged easy, right?

-Can you make these boneless pork ribs in the oven?
+Can you make these boneless country style ribs in the oven?

 I realize not everyone has a slow cooker and I wouldn’t want you to miss out.

 The answer is yes, YES, YOU CAN!